prey/gdpr_rails/README.md

 PolicyManager (Aka GDPR Rails) was created with flexibility in mind to comply with the requirements of the GDPR ([General Data Protection Regulation](https://www.eugdpr.org/)).
 It's currently being developed at preyproject and will be battle-tested on [preyproject.com](https://preyproject.com) from May 25th.

+## Requirements

+- Ruby 2.5+
+- Rails 5.2+
+- ActiveStorage (required for portability features)

+**Note:** Paperclip is no longer supported.
+Please use ActiveStorage instead.

 ### Main Features:

 #### Policy Rules